sttoracle/ORACASB/README.md

 To test the policy log into the Salesforce account and perform an action on the *CEO* role that our new policy monitors.

- Log into your Salesforce Developer account and follow these steps to create a *CEO* role and assign a user to it (This will result in the CASB policy alert)

  #### **STEP 2.1**:In the Salesforce "*Setup*" section navigate to *Users -> Roles*.

  ![](images/CASB/SFrole1.png)